 I am sure that somebody smarter than me can write a whole treatise on the linguistic, sociological, or cultural implications of this, but I'd rather write about food: so let me tell you not only how to make it, but all the ways we can enjoy it.

 Classic chicharron is deep-fried pork skin, usually, pork belly, which is seasoned and was traditionally fried in lard (its own fat released during cooking).

 Chicharron is a from Spain brought to Latin America (along with pork meat) and other former colonies (like the Philippines).
 It can be found practically all over the continent with different touches in every country or region, from Mexico to Colombia to Peru.

 Other fried or toasted dishes have borrowed its name, like Chicharrón de leche (the part that sticks to the bottom of the pot when making Dulce de leche), and Chicharrón de pollo, or crispy fried chicken bites.

 We do not only eat chicharron on its own as lunch, dinner, as a snack, or as part of a fritura platter.
 We also use it to make other dishes that also carry its amazing flavor.
 Here are some traditional Dominican recipes, and/or inspired by our cuisine using chicharrones.

 In the Dominican Republic, you can find chicharron meat being sold in practically every town, but it is Villa Mella, a village founded by early Dominicans of African origin--and also famous for its syncretic music--that is known as the capital of chicharrones.

-This isn't surprising, pigs were common in poor households, where they would be fed scraps, and nearly every part of the animal would be put to use once sacrificed.
+This isn't surprising, pigs were common in poor households, where they would be fed scraps, and nearly every part of the animal would be put to use.